garystafford/creative-analysis-claude-bedrock/README.md

 - image/gif - natively supported by Bedrock/Anthropic
 - text/plain - content of file is added into prompt as raw text (uses StringIO)
 - text/csv - content of file is added into prompt as raw text (uses StringIO - a bit hacky!)
-- application/pdf - content of file is added into prompt as raw text (uses PyMuPDF - a bit hacky!)
+- application/pdf (document-based) - content of PDF is added into prompt as raw text (uses PyMuPDF)
+- application/pdf (image-based) - content of PDF is converted to PNG images (uses PyMuPDF)

 ## Configure Environment and Start Application